-ures, l_c and h_c increase from left to right.
-We vary l_c and h_c separately; thus, the characteristic gradient G_c does not vary monotonically from left to right.
-In Fig. 2, the thick black lines in the top panels mark transects corresponding to the elevation profiles in the bottom panels and pass through the highest peaks of the simulated landscapes.
-The coloring and labeling of Figs. 1 and 2 highlight both the large differences of scale and the geometric similarity of the three rescaled landscapes.
-For comparison, lengths and elevations on axes and color bars are shown both in units of kilometers or meters using bold fonts and in units of l_c or h_c using normal fonts.
-Note that the l_c and h_c values for different landscapes are different as they depend on the model parameters.
-Color scales of elevation maps in Fig. 2 are rescaled by h_c to assist with comparing the elevations of features.
+In Fig. 1 we show steady-state shaded relief maps, and in Fig. 2 we show elevation maps and transects.
+In both figures $l_c$ and $h_c$ increase from left to right.
+We vary $l_c$ and $h_c$ separately; thus, the characteristic gradient $G_c$ does not vary monotonically from left to right.
+In Fig. 2, the thick black lines in the top panels mark transects corresponding to the elevation profiles in the bottom panels, and pass through the highest peaks of the simulated landscapes.
+The coloring and labeling of Figs. 1 and 2

-In the shaded relief maps of Fig. 1, the spatial pattern of ridges and valleys is identical across the three landscapes, illustrating their horizontal geometric similarity, although their shaded relief contrast varies, reflecting their different characteristic gradients G_c .
+- 10 highlight both the large differences of scale and the geometric similarity of the three rescaled landscapes.
+For comparison, lengths and elevations on axes and colorbars are shown both in units of km or m using bold fonts, and in units of $l_c$ or $h_c$ using normal fonts.
+Note that the $l_c$ and $h_c$ values for different landscapes are different as they depend on the model parameters.
+Color scales of elevation maps in Fig. 2 are rescaled by $h_c$ to assist with comparing the elevations of features. - 15 In the shaded relief maps of Fig. 1, the spatial pattern of ridges and valleys is identical across the three landscapes, illustrating their horizontal geometric similarity, although their shaded relief contrast varies, reflecting their different characteristic gradients $G{c}$ .
 Likewise, in the elevation maps of Fig. 2, the spatial pattern of colors is identical across the three landscapes.
-This illustrates that the three landscapes are geometrically similar both horizontally and vertically because the color scales are rescaled by h_c .
-Finally, the horizontal and vertical geometric similarity of the three landscapes is illustrated also by the shapes of the transects of Fig. 2.
+This illustrates that the three landscapes are geometrically similar both horizontally and vertically, because the color scales are rescaled by $h_c$ .
+Finally, the horizontal and vertical geometric similarity of the three landscapes is illustrated 20 also by the shapes of the transects of Fig. 2.

 The geometric similarity of the three steady-state landscapes is exact, not just visually convincing.
 Our domain rescaling procedure does not affect the point IDs of the TIN vertices, so we can directly compare corresponding points using their IDs.
-In these simulated landscapes, the maximum absolute difference in dimensionless elevations z^ of corresponding points was less than 10^{-9} units of h_c .
+In these simulated landscapes, the maximum absolute difference of dimensionless elevations $z^$ of corresponding points was less than $10^{-9}$ units of $h_c$ .

 Figures 3-5 show shaded relief maps, elevation maps, and transects for four snapshots in time during the evolution of the three landscapes.
 Each column shows snapshots of the three landscapes that correspond to the same moment in dimensionless time (but different moments in dimensional time), with time increasing from left to right.
-Each row shows the evolution of one landscape, with one set of model parameters.
-As in Figs. 1 and 2, lengths and elevations on axes and color bars in units of kilometers or meters are shown in bold, and the corresponding values in units of l_c or h_c are shown in normal font for comparison.
-Labels above each
+Each row shows the